mrios/dibble/README.md

 # dibble
-A webapp template usign: React, Typescript, Akita, RxJs, Antd, Jest and Swagger
+A webapp template using: React, Typescript, Akita, RxJs, Antd, Jest and Swagger